 • 35 million ions/cc per linear foot

-The Real Cost Analysis: Is iWave Worth the Investment?
+iWave Air Purifier Cost Analysis: Is It Worth the Investment?

 Complete Cost Breakdown (2024 Pricing)